 The feeling was overwhelming.
 I didn’t know which way to turn.
 I was needed in 20 directions and running myself ragged.
-School had become a chore.
+Homeschooling had become a chore.
 Caring for my family was not something I even wanted to do.
 I needed a break, but had no way out.
 What had I done to myself?

 This is how I felt last spring.
 Burnout had hit me hard.
 I knew it was coming, I had tried to slow down and say no. But didn’t realize how bad I had let myself get.
 Then, I made it to the Great Homeschool Convention.
 That weekend saved my homeschool.
 It saved my sanity.
 And I honestly can’t thank God enough for opening my eyes before it was too late.